samarpanda/my-nx-playground/README.md

 ## Other cli commands to use in the nx workspace

 1. List all projects in this workspace `npx nx show projects`
+1. To see all available targets to run for a project `npx nx show project <project_name>` i.e `npx nx show project website`
+1. To run multiple projects in a workspace `npx nx run-many --target=dev --projects=website,blog --parallel`
+1. To run all projects in a workspace `npx nx run-many --target=dev --all --parallel`

+## Documents referred

+1. cli options in creating nx workspace [link](https://nx.dev/nx-api/nx/documents/create-nx-workspace)
+1. cli options in generating next.js project in an existing workpace [link](https://nx.dev/nx-api/next)

 ## Nx Brandings